Cut Charts

 Prerequisites

-In addition, you will need to choose an output format.
 We currently support two formats:

 1) Shoot-for distance: This will provide you with the exact distance to dial your sight to for each distance and angle combination.